github/docs/content/developers/overview/using-ssh-agent-forwarding.md

 title: Using SSH agent forwarding
 intro: 'To simplify deploying to a server, you can set up SSH agent forwarding to securely use local SSH keys.'
 redirect_from:
-  - /guides/using-ssh-agent-forwarding/
+  - /guides/using-ssh-agent-forwarding
   - /v3/guides/using-ssh-agent-forwarding
+  - /articles/using-ssh-agent-forwarding
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghes: '*'
-  enterprise-server: '*'
+  ghae: '*'
-  github-ae: '*'
+  ghec: '*'
 topics:
   - API
+shortTitle: SSH agent forwarding
 ---